 Watch this video to meet the investigators behind PaVe-GT.
 The video aired during Rare Disease Day at NIH, which was held virtually on March 1, 2021.

-A version of this video with audio description is under development.
+A version of this video with audio description is available.

 More specifically, PaVe-GT researchers will use a common gene delivery vehicle, adeno-associated virus (AAV), to create gene therapies for four rare genetic diseases.
 Each disease currently is being studied at the NIH Clinical Center.
 They include two inherited muscle weakness/neuromuscular junction disorders (Dok7 deficiency and Collagen Q deficiency) and two inherited metabolic diseases (propionic acidemia and isolated methylmalonic acidemia).
 Researchers plan to use the same manufacturing process and AAV delivery system to carry a therapeutic gene to the right place in the body for all four diseases, but simply switch the cargo — the gene — for each disease.